 (2) The Assembly will elect a legislator as Chair of the Assembly.
 The Chair is responsible for maintaining order and decorum, and helping guide Assembly debate into the creation of bills.
 If the Chair is recalled, resigns, loses legislator status, or is otherwise not in office, a new Chair will be elected.
 The date, time, and manner of electing the Chair will be set by the Assembly in a law.

-(3) The Chair may appoint a deputy or deputies, to whom the Chair may publicly delegate any powers, responsibilities, or special projects of the Chair, subject to all regulations and restrictions imposed upon the Chair by law.
+(3) The Chair may appoint a deputy or deputies from the Assembly, to whom the Chair may publicly delegate any powers, responsibilities, or special projects of the Chair, subject to all regulations and restrictions imposed upon the Chair by law.
 The Chair may dismiss such deputies.

-(4) A standing commission of legislators will be tasked with granting and revoking legislator status.
-All residents of the Coalition are eligible to attain legislator status through an application.
-Continued legislator status requires active membership and good behaviour.
+(4) All citizens of the Coalition are eligible to attain legislator status through an application.
+Continued legislator status requires compliance with all applicable requirements as specified by law.